beta-j/TryHackMe-Rooms/The Return of the Yeti.md

 pip3 install -U pip setuptools wheel pip3 install -U -e '.[full]'
 ```
+**NOTE:**  *I tried several different ways of installing and running PyRDP incuding a Docker install and using `pipx`, but I could only get it to work without issues with the method described above*

 Before passing on the pcap file to PyRDP we need to extract the decrypted RDP session PDUs.
 This can easily be done in Wireshark by going to **File** > **Export PDUs to File**, then selecting **OSI layer 7** in the dropdown menu and clicking on **OK**.
 Wireshark will now only show us the PDUs related to the RDP session as a new capture file and we can **File** > **Save As** to save it as a new PCAP file; in our case `osil7extract.pcap` (Remember to select the *Wireshark /tcpdump/...-pcap* format when saving).